basefarm/aws-session-tool/README.md

 For AWS CLI v2 you only need it installed.

 You must have an IAM user with credentials profile stored in your `~/.aws/credentials` file.
-This is usually accompished by importing your credentials from AWS using the import (`-i` option) function of session tool.
+This is usually accomplished by importing your credentials from AWS using the import (`-i` option) function of session tool.

 The list of roles are downloaded (`-d`) from an S3 bucket configured using the `-b` option when setting up session tool using the import command (`-i`).

 By default session tool will create a profile called `awsops`.
-Other profiles in your aws envrionment can co-exist without interference.
+Other profiles in your aws environment can co-exist without interference.

-Various external dependecies:
+Various external dependencies:

 * `openssl`   Used to encrypt/decrypt session state to file.
               Only needed if you use the -s or -r options to get_session command.
-* `date`      On Max OSX it uses the nativ date command.
+* `date`      On Max OSX it uses the native date command.
               On Linux it assumes a GNU date compatible version.
-* `aws`       The aws CLI must be avialable and in the PATH.
+* `aws`       The aws CLI must be available and in the PATH.
 * `curl`      Used only for getting console URL.
 * `python`    Used for normalizing JSON.
 * `json.tool` Python library for parsing JSON.